w3f/polkadot-wiki/docs/learn/how-to/create-pure-proxy.md

   * Non-transfer – this proxy type will allow any type of transaction except for balance transfers.

-  * Governance – proxies of this type can make transactions related to governance (Democracy pallet, Treasury pallet, etc).
+  * Governance – proxies of this type can make transactions related to governance (ConvictionVoting pallet, Treasury pallet, etc).

   * Staking – these proxies allow staking-related transactions.
 Not to be confused with the soon-to-be-deprecated _controller_ accounts, which are needed for certain transactions.
 Staking proxies are meant to allow you to access your stash account less frequently.

   * Identity Judgement – proxies that are in charge of allowing registrars to make judgement on an account's identity.
 See more information [here](../learn-identity.md#judgements).

-  * Auction – proxies of this type allow transactions related to auctions and crowdloans.

-See more in-depth info about proxy types [in this article](../learn-proxies.md).
+See more in-depth info about proxies [in this article](../learn-proxies.md).

 !!! warning "ATTENTION"